iTwin/access-control-client/README.md

 Contains the **@itwin/access-control-client** package that wraps sending requests to the access control service.
 Visit the [Access Control API](https://developer.bentley.com/apis/access-control/) for more documentation on the Access Control service.

+## Migration from v3.x

+If you're upgrading from v3.x, please see the [Migration Guide](./MIGRATION-GUIDE-v3-to-v4.md) for detailed information about breaking changes and how to update your code.

 ## Usage examples

 ### Get list of Roles for an iTwin